MEET THE MARKET, THEN BEAT THE MARKET™

 This may sound antithetical coming from a money manager, but it’s basically impossible to regularly beat the stock, bond, real estate, commodity, currency, or any other type of capital market today.
-We’ve resigned ourselves, and so should you, to the concept of “meeting the market,” first, and then aiming to beat the market.
-It has become generally futile–with the advent of program trading, instantaneous data flow, hyper-quick assimilation of material information–to expect to outperform, so we track the market with passive indices, and sell covered calls (a derivative to the underlying security) to attempt to mitigate risk and provide out sized performance.
-It’s not stock picking, it’s innovation coupled with indexing.
+We’ve resigned ourselves to the notion that it’s best to own the entire market, “meeting the market” first, and then aiming to beat the market.
+It has become generally futile to expect to outperform on a long-term basis, so we track the market with passive low-fee indices and sell covered calls (a derivative to the underlying security) to attempt to mitigate risk and provide out sized performance.

 The Efficient Market Hypothesis (EMH) which states that all information and market moving data is efficiently disseminated and digested by decision makers or investors in the market immediately.
 Thus, it’s relatively impossible to beat the market through individual stock picking.
-The statistics bear this out, whether you look at Morningstar, Ned Davis, S&P, Princeton/Harvard studies, or independent firm analyses on the subject.
+The statistics bear this out, whether you use studies conducted by Morningstar, Ned Davis, S&P, or the recent Princeton/Harvard studies on the subject.

 In financial economics, the efficient-market hypothesis (EMH) states that asset prices fully reflect all available information.
 A direct implication is that it is impossible to “beat the market” consistently on a risk-adjusted basis since market prices should only react to new information or changes in discount rates (the latter may be predictable or unpredictable).